 - This drug may stain fabric, flooring, painted surfaces, marble, granite, vinyl, and enamel.

-- Most people using this drug get skin reactions where this drug is used.
-These reactions include burning, dryness, irritation, redness, pain, and swelling.
-Irritation may last for 2 weeks or longer after you stop using this drug.
-Call your doctor if you get a skin reaction that bothers you.
+- People using this drug may get skin reactions where this drug is used.
+These reactions may include burning or stinging, itching, pain, redness, swelling, or bleeding.
+Call your doctor if you have skin reactions that are very bad, bother you, or do not go away.

 - The chance of severe and sometimes deadly side effects is raised in patients who do not have the enzyme dihydropyrimidine dehydrogenase (DPD) in the body.
 These include mouth irritation or sores, diarrhea, low white blood cell counts, or nerve problems.